yudawen/SLCNet/README.md

 # SLCNet
-Code for Long-Range Correlation Supervision for Land-Cover Classification from Remote Sensing Images
+Code for the paper<<Long-Range Correlation Supervision for Land-Cover Classification from Remote Sensing Images>>.
+###Under Construction